-URI Description /v1/AuthorizationSession;debug This debug matrix parameter displays the workitems JSON structure in human readable format, as opposed to compressed format.
+URI Description /v1/AuthorizationSession;debug This debug matrix parameter displays the JSON structure of the content type in human readable format, as opposed to compressed format.
 This matrix parameter can be put anywhere in the URI. /v1/AuthorizationSession;schema The schema matrix parameter can be put anywhere in the URI and in combination with the "Accept" header type will return the appropriate schema document for the content type.
 In this case a JSON schema document is returned for the workitems.